FlavioFantasy/crypto-tracker/README.md

     Set of commands to handle the db app

 Subcommands:
   - balance                      All regarding balances
-    - list-last                  List last coin balances.
+    - list-last                  List last coin balances
   - coin                         All regarding coins
     - add                        Add a coin to the db
-    - list                       List all coins.
+    - list                       List all coins
   - deposit                      All regarding deposits
-    - add                        Add the deposit of coin_cmd to the db (transaction in)
+    - add                        Register the deposit of a coin (transaction in)
-    - list                       List all deposits.
+    - list                       List all deposits
   - init-db                      Setup the app, creating sqlite db file and db tables
-  - update-all                   Do all recurrent updates necessary (coin_balances, prices and total_balances) and the updated graph.
+  - monthly-update               Add all missing data (coin_balances, prices and total_balances) and the eur graph and send Telegram messages
   - withdrawal                   All regarding withdrawals
-    - add                        Add the withdraw of coin_cmd to the db (transaction out)
+    - add                        Register the withrawal of a coin (transaction out)
     - list                       List all withdraws.

 ```